 General guidelines:

-Different ways of dealing with unsociable behaviour are used and this is regularly discussed and agreed within the Nursery School and explained to all new starters both children, adults and parents.
+Different ways of dealing with misbehaviour are used and this is regularly discussed and agreed within the Nursery School and explained to all new starters both children, adults and parents.

 Appropriate methods are implemented to manage children’s behaviour including distraction, praise and reward and excellent Nursery parent partnerships.